RomanosTrechlis/blog/log_scribe_and_log_mediator/post.md

 1. keeps track of all instances of scribes,
 1. decides which scribe will write to where, and
-1. is known to the cluster nodes, since they only need know its address and port.
+1. is alone known to the cluster nodes.

 So, the first thing that a scribe must do when it starts is to register to the mediator.
 The mediator keeps track of all scribes registered to him and makes health checks periodically in order to establish which of them are alive and which are not.